StephenBlackWasAlreadyTaken/wixel-xDrip/README.md

   * Run `make`

   ##### ON WINDOWS
+  * Install the wixel development bundle for windows from [here](http://www.pololu.com/file/0J526/wixel-dev-bundle-120127.exe) (you need this in addition to the drivers you downloaded in step 2!!)
   * Open a command prompt (should be under start menu -> programs -> accessories -> Command Prompt)
   * Cd into the folder you downloaded this repo to (ex. `cd C:\Users\<computer name>\Desktop\wixel-DexDrip`)
   * now run `make_all.bat` by typing `make_all.bat` into the command prompt